principis/tldr-sharp/README.md

 Simplified and community-driven man pages

   -h, --help                 Display this help text.
+  -l, --list                 Show all pages for the current platform -a, --list-all             Show all pages
   -u, --update               Update the local cache.
+  -c, --clear-cache          Clear the local cache.
 ```

 ## License